Financial Analysis and Equity Valuation ACCFIN5200

 Intended Learning Outcomes of Course

-1. Critically evaluate the complexities and challenges of the theory and practice of equity research and financial statement analysis.
+1. Critically evaluate the complexities and challenges of equity research practice and professional actors in the market for information and equity research;

-3. Critically assess, compare & contrast, select and apply forecasting techniques and valuation models.
+3. Critically assess equity valuation theory and apply appropriate forecasting and valuation models;

 Minimum Requirement for Award of Credits